About This Archive

 Purpose

-trump.fm is a research archive preserving the social media communications of Donald J. Trump across platforms including X (formerly Twitter) and Truth Social.
-The archive serves as a primary source for researchers, journalists, historians, and the public studying political communication in the digital age.
+trump.fm is a research archive of Donald J. Trump's social media posts across X (formerly Twitter) and Truth Social.
+It serves as a primary source for researchers, journalists, historians, and anyone tracking political communication.

 Methodology